sourcegraph/handbook/content/ops/tech-ops/Okta.md

 There is a "need help signing in?" button on the login screen.
 If you expand this there is a link to an automated password reset process via email.
 We recommend that you store your Okta password in 1Password as well as your Security Questions there.

+If you forgot your password to Okta you won't have access to your Sourcegraph google account BUT you can also use your secondary/personal email address (as it is entered in BambooHR) to reset your password: Go to the our [Sourcegraph Okta Login page](https://www.sourcegraph.okta.com) > Forgot Password > enter your personal email address > Resset via Email https://sourcegraph.okta.com/signin/forgot-password

 ## I forgot my Security Questions, how do I reset my password?

 Ask #it-help-ops for a temporary password to be issued.
 You will be given a temporary password at which point you can reset your access.